-Dehydration Osteopenia Osteoporosis Not many books list chronic dehydration as a cause of Osteopenia and Osteoporosisbut there is some significant research on the topic.
-F. Batmanghelidj, for example, has several books on the topic of chronic dehydration as being a common cause of health conditions, especially in developed societies.
+Dehydration Osteopenia Osteoporosis Not many people think of chronic dehydration as a cause of Osteopenia and Osteoporosis but it is.
+Doctor F. Batmanghelidj has several books on the topic of chronic dehydration as being a common cause of many health conditions. espec

-But long before Dr. Batmanghelidj began to bring the results ofhis research and his medical practice to the public, I recall reading of a Dehydration Osteopenia Osteoporosis connection ina newsletter by a physician who spent time each year researching the medical practices of aborigines.
+Osteoporosis is one.
+But long before Dr. Batmanghelidj began to bring the his research to the public, I recall reading of a Dehydration Osteopenia Osteoporosis connection in a newsletter by a physician who researched the medical practices of aborigines.

-At the time NO ONE else was talking about Dehydration Osteopenia Osteoporosis and I was more taken with studies about the importance of silica, magnesium etc. Somehow the Dehydration Osteopenia Osteoporosis cause of bone loss slipped from my mind.
-But reading several of Batmanghelidj's books has brought it to the fore.
+At the time NO ONE else was talking about Dehydration Osteopenia Osteoporosis connection and I was more taken with studies about the importance of silica, magnesium and other supplements.
+Somehow the Dehydration Osteopenia Osteoporosis cause of bone loss slipped from mind.
+But doing research for this site brought it back to mind.

 Could you be dehydrated?
 Most people in the developed world never think of ourselves as dehydrated because the consume a quart or more of liquids each day.

-BUT if you drink other liquids, you need even more water.
-Any drink with caffeine is dehydrating and you need two glasses of plain water to make up for 1 glass of caffeinated liquid.
+AND if you drink anything with caffeine, you need even more water.
+Any drink with caffeine is dehydrating and you need two glasses of plain water to make up for 1 glass caffeinated.
 AND diet sodas, Dr. Batmanghelidj states are downright dangerous and should not taken at all.
 (He offers studies showing that adolescents giving up diet soda, automatically begin to lose excess fat.)

 As for the bone loss connection, Dehydration Osteopenia Osteoporosis connection is found in Water: For Health, for Healing, for Life: You're Not Sick, You're Thirsty!Dr. Batmamgjelidj gives the physiology behind the slow erosion of bone density by chronic dehydration.